Opening the way to the future of families and communities.

 Source: Compiled by the author based on the Immigration Services Agency (2025b), “Published Materials (as of July 1, 2025).”

-Those who remain without a valid residence status are not permitted to work, increasing the risk of falling into unregulated or illegal employment.
-Such conditions not only lead to deterioration in labor standards but also undermine the integrity of the labor market.
-Furthermore, restricted access to medical care, welfare, education, and housing makes daily life extremely precarious and may ultimately affect public safety and social stability.
+If a person overstays their visa and remains in Japan illegally, they are not permitted to work, increasing their risk of falling into irregular or illegal employment.
+This type of work not only leads to worsening working conditions but also undermines the healthy structure of the labor market.
+Furthermore, restricted access to public services such as healthcare, welfare, education, and housing makes their livelihoods extremely fragile, potentially impacting the safety and security of society as a whole.

 Reference materials